Showing posts with label Cricket. Show all posts

 Fartown Rugby and Cricket Grounds, Huddersfield.

 Fartown's significance in rugby history was further cemented in 1895 when the sport underwent a major split.
 Huddersfield joined the Northern Rugby Football Union, the breakaway faction that eventually evolved into the modern game of rugby league.
-Fartown became their home ground, a relationship that would last for nearly a century.
+Fartown became their home ground, a relationship that would last almost a century.

 The Cricket Memorial, it used to feature a clock that has been removed.